What is Test Case: Examples With Best Practices

 Functional testing is part of the normal QA process in the Software Development Life Cycle; hence, the QA team writes the functional testing case.
 They need to be repeated whenever you add any new functionality.

-The user interface testing case verifies the visuals and expected function of the Graphical User Interface.
+• User interface test case: The User Interface (UI) testing case verifies the visuals and expected function of the Graphical User Interface.
 It allows us to identify and test link errors, the appearance of the application, and other aspects that users see or interact with.
 The testing and design teams are involved in writing user interface testing cases.

 Different browsers render user interfaces differently and may cause your application to look different.
 Therefore, the user interface testing case drives cross browser testing, ensuring the application appears consistent across multiple browsers.

-Performance testing cases verify the functionality and response time of software applications.
+• Performance test case: Performance testing cases verify the functionality and response time of software applications.
 For example, it allows testing the application's response time after executing an action.
-The testing team mainly writes the performance testing cases and often runs automation testing.
+The testing team mainly writes the performance testing cases and often performs automation testing.

-It helps in understanding the performance of software applications in real scenarios.
+It helps understand the performance of software applications in real scenarios.
 Usually, performance testing cases are written when a performance requirement is received from the product team.

 These testing cases involve a series of steps the user performs in an application, like navigating through websites or completing a purchase.
 Hence, you do not need prior knowledge of the application to write usability testing cases.

-Database testing cases are a set of actions written to test the performance, security, and functionality of the database system.
+• Database test case: A database testing case is a set of actions written to test the performance, security, and functionality of the database system.
 You may think that when everything in a software application works fine, what causes so much data consumption?

-Therefore, database testing cases help verify the code written by developers can store and handle data safely.
-In other words, it ensures the functionality of the database system and that it can handle expected data volume without error or data loss.
-Often SQL queries are used to develop database testing cases.
+Therefore, database testing cases help verify that the code written by developers can store and handle data safely.
+In other words, they ensure the database system's functionality and that it can handle the expected data volume without error or data loss.
+Often, SQL queries are used to develop database testing cases.

-It includes penetration tests and other security-based tests like risk assessment, vulnerability scanning, and threat modeling.
-Testers and developers write a security test case with good knowledge of the software application's database.
+It includes penetration and security-based tests, such as risk assessment, vulnerability scanning, and threat modeling.
+Testers and developers write a security test case with a good knowledge of the software application's database.
 Some include testing password complexity requirements and verifying access controls and permissions.

-User acceptance testing cases (UAT cases) are a set of actions that consider the user’s perspective to validate the software and ensure it is in line with the acceptance criteria.
+• User acceptance test case: User Acceptance Testing (UAT) cases are a set of actions that consider the user’s perspective to validate the software and ensure it meets the acceptance criteria.
 Hence, it is important to include all components of software applications while writing UAT cases.

 Test Cases Styles